missionpinball/mpf-docs/game_logic/logic_blocks/integrating_logic_blocks_and_shows.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 You can also have a show depend on the state of a logic block while being triggered
-by another event, using :docs:`Conditional Events </events/overview/conditional>`.
+by another event, using :doc:`Conditional Events </events/overview/conditional>`.

 If the logic_block has a persistent state (``persist_state: true``), you can make
 a condition based on the player variable for the block: